SpiNNakerManchester/network_tester/docs/source/index.rst

 easily describe and run experiments on SpiNNaker_'s interconnection network.
 In particular, network tester is designed to make recreating traffic loads similar to typical neural software straight-forward.
-Such network loads feature a fixed set of vertices (cores) which produce SpiNNaker packets which are then multicast to a fixed set of vertices.
+Such network loads feature a fixed set of cores with a fixed set of multicast flows of SpiNNaker packets between them.

 The following is a (non-exhaustive) list of the kinds of experiments which can be performed with 'Network Tester':